joshdhenry/SpinWheelControl/README.md

 //Specify the number of wedges in the spin wheel by returning a positive value that is greater than 1

 func numberOfWedgesInSpinWheel(spinWheel: SpinWheelControl) -> UInt

+//Returns the SpinWheelWedge at the specified index of the SpinWheelControl

+func wedgeForSliceAtIndex(index: UInt) -> SpinWheelWedge
 ```